o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/procedural_prefab.md

 ### Save Off Procedural Prefab as Authored Prefab

 The Editor can save out a procedural prefab asset as an authored prefab source file as well.
 This allows Editor users to tweak a procedural prefab asset.
-The context menu item "Save as Prefab..." for the `(Procedural Prefab)` asset will prompt for a file name to save as an authored Prefab file.
+The context menu item **Save as Prefab...** for the `(Procedural Prefab)` asset will prompt for a file name to save as an authored Prefab file.

 This will allow designers to tweak the entity layout, components, and properties of the prefab template